 Automatic Taxpayer Refund (ATR) Information

-DOR continues to coordinate with the Governor’s Office, Auditor of State, and others to provide eligible Hoosiers the opportunity to claim the 2022 Additional Automatic Taxpayer Refund (ATR).
+DOR continues to coordinate with the Governor’s Office, State Comptroller, and others to provide eligible Hoosiers the opportunity to claim the 2022 Additional Automatic Taxpayer Refund (ATR).
 To receive the $200 refundable tax credit, qualified taxpayers must file a 2022 Indiana resident tax return no later than Dec.
 31, 2023.
 That means some Hoosiers who do not normally file a tax return due to their income will need to file a 2022 state tax return to claim the ATR as a credit.
 Instead of a direct payment, the $200 ATR tax credit will be received as a refund or applied toward any additional taxes owed.
 Additional ATR information is available on our website .

 You should ignore any texts, emails, or calls regarding these refunds, especially messages containing links or requesting personal or financial information such as Social Security or bank account numbers.

 More information is available on our Tax Scams webpage.